nn-dmt/terahertz-starter/README.md

 It also means that if you make a design change and include a new class not before rendered by the engine, it will not display properly.

 The solution to this issue is to run ```npm run watch``` to watch for changes actively or ```npm run production``` after changes have been finalized.

+## Snipcart

+This site utilizes a third partt drop-in called Snipcart for fiat payment processing.
+In order to utilize Snipcart in your own project you must sign up for a merchant account at [Snipcart.com](https://snipcart.com)